 Water quality

 Recent monitoring suggests pH has been increasing from 6.8 in 2016 up to 8.4 in 2018, probably attributable the higher water levels (Judd and Horwitz, 2019).
 The lake often has the lowest levels of acidity and highest alkalinity of all the monitored wetlands.
 Total nitrogen and phosphorus levels have been high in Lake Joondalup, which is now typical of Spearwood dune lakes in modified urban landscapes.
+These high nutrient levels need to be considered carefully, particularly if combined with increases in water temperatures because they may lead to algal blooms.

 Vegetation Dynamics

 Vegetation surveys have been conducted along a northern and southern transect at Lake Joondalup since 1996 and were last surveyed in 2015.
 Melaleuca raphiophylla dominates the overstory of plots in the northern transect while exotic species are abundant in the understory vegetation.
-There has been an increasing trend in cover abundance of the exotics Bromus diandrus, Ehrharta longiflora, Euphorbia terracina, Fumaria muralis and Peargonium capitatum in recent years.
+There has been an increasing trend in cover abundance of the exotics Bromus diandrus, Ehrharta longiflora, Euphorbia terracina, Fumaria muralis and Pelargonium capitatum in recent years.
 Fires in 2003 reduced the canopy condition and abundance of M. raphiophylla in the southern transect, and despite the slightly higher cover abundance of native species, native and exotic species richness is equal along the transect.
 The site also contains healthy stands of Baumea articulate in the submerged regions of the transect.

 All plots in both transects have displayed similar trends in community compositional change during the survey periods (Figure 20).
 In the southern transect, ordination reveals separation of the plots along the first axis, with a general temporal trend along the second axis, except for a period around 2003 - 2006 where there was a hiatus.
 This hiatus may be associated with the 2003 bushfire and represents a recovery period where species composition changed little.
 The trajectory for plot A is different, however, as the trend away from the original 1996 survey has reversed and the contemporary community is now becoming more like the 1996 communities.
 Similar patterns have been observed in the northern transect despite the transect not being impacted by the 2003 fire event.
 A number of native species are likely to increase in cover abundance at the transects if water levels remain at present levels or increase further, including Baumea articulata (Figure 21).
 Other natives are likely to decline in cover abundance under a similar scenario of high-water levels, including a number of Acacia saligna, Banksia menziesii and Banksia prionotes.